 You can then plan out your expenses (more on that in a minute), using that average as your baseline.
 You’ll tally how much money flows out for necessities every month, and see how much profit you are making.

-When you have higher-income months, you can stash extra money in savings to help cover expenses in months when income is lower.
-You’ll also want to put money towards savings for an emergency fund and retirement (more details below).
+When you have higher-income months, you can stash extra money in a savings account to help cover expenses in months when income is lower.
+You’ll also want to put money towards an emergency fund and retirement (more details below).

 2. Giving Yourself a Consistent Paycheck